highlight/highlight/docs-content/general/6_product-features/6_metrics/5_event_search.md

 event=Click
 ```

-However, we also offer some assistance in the form to help discover events and their attributes, which will be discussed below.
+We also offer form-based assistance to help you discover events and their attributes, as discussed below.

 ## Searching for Events

-For general information on searching traces, check out our [Search docs](../../6_product-features/3_general-features/search.md).
+For general information on searching events, check out our [Search docs](../../6_product-features/3_general-features/search.md).

 ## Default Key